nvenk67/tekton-may-2022/Day1/README.md

 - a group of master and worker nodes
 - you may have any number of master nodes
 - you may have any number of worker nodes
-- node could a Physical server, virtual machine, an ec2 instance from AWS or other cloud
+- node could be a Physical server, or a virtual machine, or an ec2 instance from AWS or other cloud machine
 - Master Node
   - Control Plane Components
     1. API Server ( entire orchestration functionalities are available as REST APIs)
-       - any Kubernetes component is only allowed to talk to API Server
+       - all Kubernetes components are only allowed to talk to API Server
-       - no kubernetes components to talk to each other directory
+       - no kubernetes components can talk to each other directly
        - no kubernetes components are aware of other components in Kubernetes
     3. etcd key/value based datastore/database
-       - API Server is only component that read/write to/from this database
+       - API Server is only component that read/writes to/from this database
        - this database stores the K8s cluster state
        - any insertion/update/deletion triggers a event
        - each controller will act on different events
     5. Scheduler
-       - this component is responsible for scheduling user applications onto a healthy node
+       - this component is responsible for scheduling user applications onto a healthy node when new Pods are created as part of deployment creation or scale up, etc.,
     7. Controller Managers ( a collection of Controllers )
-       - monitoring features are supported by various controller in the Control Plane
+       - monitoring features are supported by various controllers in the Control Plane
 - Worker Node
   - atleast one node with worker role is required in a functional K8s/OpenShift cluster
   - user applications are deployed only on nodes with worker role
   - in special cases the master node can have both master role and worker role

 # Kubernetes/OpenShift Common components
-- every node will have Container Agent ( kubelet )
+- every node will have a Container Agent ( kubelet ) running as a background service/daemon
-- The Container Agent i.e kubelet is the one which interacts with Container Engine
+- The Container Agent i.e kubelet is the one which interacts with Container Runtime
-- kubelet is responsible in download Container images to local nodes, deploying Pods(containers) on to the node, monitoring the health of the Pod(containers) and reporting the health of the Pods(containers) to the API Server in a heart-beat like fashion
+- kubelet is responsible in downloading Container images to local nodes, deploying Pods(containers) on to the node, monitoring the health of the Pod(containers) and reporting the health of the Pods(containers) to the API Server in a heart-beat like fashion
-- kubelet runs a service/daemon in all master and all worker nodes
+- kubelet runs as a service/daemon in all master and all worker nodes
-- kubeadm is an adminstrative tool again used in master as well worker nodes
+- kubeadm is an adminstrative tool used in master as well worker nodes
 - kubeadm helps in bootstrapping master node
 - kubeadm also helps in joining worker nodes to the cluster
 - kubeadm also helps in unjoining worker nodes from the cluster